OliviaF8209/Data3421_Kaggle/README (1).md

 * Used the missing percentage of each column and deleted ones with over 99%
 * A good amount of numerical features were marked as categorical
+* Making a tabulate out of the categorical features helped with the added column that counts all the products a consumer buys.

 #### Data Visualization
 Categorical Features after encoding: